Azure/cortana-intelligence-churn-prediction-solution/Technical Deployment Guide/README.md

 ### Set up Azure Data Factory
 1. Go to Azure Portal https://ms.portal.azure.com and choose the resource group you just deployed
-2. In "Overview" panel, click **+** and enter **Data Factory** and hit "Enter" key to search
+2. In ***Overview*** panel, click **+** and enter **Data Factory** and hit "Enter" key to search
 3. Click **Data Factory** offered by Microsoft in "VM Extension" category
 4. Click **Create** at the bottom of the description panel
 5. In the new panel of "New data factory",
     1. Enter **ddchurn1** for "Name"
     2. Click **Create** at the bottom
 6. Go back to your resource group and select the data factory that's created through previous steps
-7. Click "Author and deploy" on the new panel
+7. Click ***Author and deploy*** on the new panel
 8. Create Linked services:
-    1. Click **New Data Store**, choose "Azure Storage", replace the content in the editor with the content in AzureStorageLinkedService.json to the editor, replace "[unique]" with your unique string and "[Key]" with your storage key, and click the upper arrow button to  deploy it
+    1. Click **New Data Store**, choose ***Azure Storage***, replace the content in the editor with the content in [AzureStorageLinkedService.json](resource/AzureDataFactory/AzureStorageLinkedService.json) to the editor, replace "[unique]" with your unique string and "[Key]" with your storage key, and click the upper arrow button to  deploy it
-    2. Click **New Data Store**, choose "Azure SQL Data Warehouse", replace the content in the editor with    the content in AzureSqlDWLinkedService.json to the editor, replace "[unique]" with your unique string  and  "[User]" and "[password]" with their real value in this solution, and click the upper arrow button to  deploy it
+    2. Click **New Data Store**, choose ***Azure SQL Data Warehouse***, replace the content in the editor with    the content in [AzureSqlDWLinkedService.json](resource/AzureDataFactory/AzureSqlDWLinkedService.json) to the editor, replace "[unique]" with your unique string  and  "[User]" and "[password]" with their real value in this solution, and click the upper arrow button to  deploy it
-    3. Click **New Compute**, choose "Azure ML",  replace the content in the editor with  the content in AzureMLLinkedService.json to the editor, replace  the content in "mlEndpoint" and "apikey" with  the real value in this solution, and click the upper arrow button to  deploy it.
+    3. Click **New Compute**, choose ***Azure ML***,  replace the content in the editor with  the content in [AzureMLLinkedService.json](resource/AzureDataFactory/AzureMLLinkedService.json) to the editor, replace  the content in "mlEndpoint" and "apikey" with  the real value in this solution, and click the upper arrow button to  deploy it.
 You can check the value from your memo in the Azure Machine learning Web service part.
 9. Create datasets
-    1. Click **New Dataset**, choose "Azure Blob Storage", replace the content in the editor with the content in AzureBlobDataset.json to the editor, and click the upper arrow button to  deploy it
+    1. Click **New Dataset**, choose ***Azure Blob Storage***, replace the content in the editor with the content in [AzureBlobDataset.json](resource/AzureDataFactory/AzureBlobDataset.json) to the editor, and click the upper arrow button to  deploy it
-    1. Click **New Dataset**, choose "Azure SQL Data Warehouse", replace the content in the editor with the content in AzureSqlDWInputUser.json to the editor, and click the upper arrow button to  deploy it
+    1. Click **New Dataset**, choose ***Azure SQL Data Warehouse***, replace the content in the editor with the content in [AzureSqlDWInputUser.json](resource/AzureDataFactory/AzureSqlDWInputUser.json) to the editor, and click the upper arrow button to  deploy it
-    1. Click **New Dataset**, choose "Azure SQL Data Warehouse", replace the content in the editor with  the content in AzureSqlDWInputActivity.json to the editor, and click the upper arrow button to  deploy it
+    1. Click **New Dataset**, choose ***Azure SQL Data Warehouse***, replace the content in the editor with  the content in AzureSqlDWInputActivity.json(resource/AzureDataFactory/AzureSqlDWInputActivity.json) to the editor, and click the upper arrow button to  deploy it
-    1. Click **New Dataset**, choose "Azure SQL Data Warehouse", replace the content in the editor with  the content  in AzureSqlDWOutputPrediction.json to the editor, and click the upper arrow button to  deploy it
+    1. Click **New Dataset**, choose ***Azure SQL Data Warehouse***, replace the content in the editor with  the content  in [AzureSqlDWOutputPrediction.json](resource/AzureDataFactory/AzureSqlDWOutputPrediction.json) to the editor, and click the upper arrow button to  deploy it
 10. Create pipelines
     1. Right click **Drafts**, choose "New pipeline",
-        1. copy the content in MLPipeline.json to the editor,
+        1. copy the content in [MLPipeline.json](resource/AzureDataFactory/MLPipeline.json) to the editor,
         2. replace "[unique]" with your unique string  and  "[User]" and "[password]" with their real value in this solution
         3. Specify an active period that you want the pipeline to run.
 Since the data passing through in 15 minutes represents a day's data, and   we have 60 days data in total, we needed only two-day period for the pipeline.
 An example is like:
         ```